Religious Formation Mission Statement

 The sacraments of Eucharist, Reconciliation and Confirmation are two year programs.
 Preparation for Eucharist and Reconciliation begin in first grade and are celebrated at the conclusion of the grade two instructional year.
-First grade children attend bi-monthly classes in the parish school taught by parent catechists under the direction of the religious formation coordinator.
+First and second grade children attend bi-monthly classes in the parish school taught by parent catechists under the direction of the religious formation coordinator.
 Our second grade program gathers children in small groups in a home setting facilitated by two adult catechists.
 Children along with their parent or another adult will attend designated grade level sessions during the year.

 The faith journey to full initiation in the Catholic faith begins at baptism and culminates with the celebration of Confirmation.
 In order to enter into the Confirmation program at St. Rose of Lima, all students are required to complete the first six years of religious formation in the Catholic Church.
 The Confirmation program encompasses the grade seven and grade eight instructional years.
 The celebration of the sacrament of Confirmation occurs in the fall of 9th grade.
-RCIA for Children is available for those students who have not regularly attended instruction.
+OCIA for Children is available for those students who have not regularly attended instruction.
 An individualized catechetical plan for the child will be developed and discussed with the parent and implemented by the religious formation office on a needs basis.

 All adults in our parish community are invited to become an integral part of the catechetical mission of our Church as a catechist.
 After an initial interview with the Coordinator of Faith Formation, applicants are required to complete a Background Check and Volunteer Code of Conduct.
 In addition, all catechists must attend a Virtus Protecting God’s Children live training session which is offered at St. Rose of Lima as well as throughout the Diocese of Rockville Centre.
 Compliance of this mandated program includes reading of online bulletins issued by the Virtus program several times each year.
 In addition, all new catechists must attend a New Catechist Training session prior to beginning the instructional year and submit a Catechist Commitment Agreement annually.